yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-functions.md

 ## Get started on YugabyteDB Managed

-See the [Quick start](../../../yugabyte-cloud/cloud-quickstart/) to create a free cluster in YugabyteDB Managed.
+For steps on creating a cluster in YugabyteDB Managed, see the [Quick start](../../../yugabyte-cloud/cloud-quickstart/).

 For a configuration that provides fault tolerance across availability zones, deploy a [three-node cluster](../../../yugabyte-cloud/cloud-basics/create-clusters/create-single-region/) on Azure in the westus3 region.
 However, you can start with an always-free single-node [Sandbox cluster](../../../yugabyte-cloud/cloud-basics/create-clusters/create-clusters-free/).